Mastering the Best Apple Pie

 Use a Crust Recipe with Butter

-If you have opted for apples that will become soft in the filling, this means they will shrink more and you might need to really pay attention to the pie gap.
-One of the ways you can help this is to intentionally make your top crust shrink some.
+If you have opted for apples that will become soft, this means they will shrink and you might need to really pay attention to the pie gap possibility.
+One of the ways you can help this is to intentionally make your top crust shrink.

-If you have studied my Complete Guide for How to Make Pie Crust, then you know that a crust with butter will shrink more than a crust with lard or shortening.
-BUT the shrinking of the butter crust will work in your favor for the top crust to help reduce that pie gap!
+If you have studied my Complete Guide for How to Make Pie Crust, then you know that a crust with butter will shrink more than a crust made with lard or shortening.
+However, in this case shrinking of the top crust will work in your favor to help reduce the pie gap.

-Butter has a lower melting point, about 90F, compared to lard and shortening and therefore it will melt faster in the oven and cause the crust to shrink slightly.
+Butter has a lower melting point (about 90°F/ 32°C) compared to lard and shortening and therefore, it will melt faster in the oven and cause the crust to shrink.
 This would help a pie with apples that do not hold their shape well because the crust will more easily follow the shape of the filling.

 Stretch the Top Crust Slightly

-In addition to the pie crust that uses butter, if you are using apples that become soft in the oven, then it also might be beneficial for you to pull the crust a little tighter over your filling.
-Don’t do this too aggressively, but applying a little tension to the top crust when you are covering the filling will cause the gluten strands to retract in the oven and allow the top crust to shrink some.
+If you are using apples that become soft in the oven, then it is also beneficial for you to pull the top crust a little tighter over the filling.
+Don’t do this too aggressively but applying a little tension to the top crust when you are covering the filling will cause the gluten strands to retract in the oven and allow the top crust to shrink.

 Venting the Crust

-The reasoning for cutting slits in the top of your pie crust is not merely for the purpose of letting out steam so the crust doesn’t pop open.
-It also allows the crust to have some ability to move with the filling instead of just puffing up into a dome.
+If you are using a full top crust (and not a lattice crust that it naturally vented), make sure to vent the crust.
+The reasoning we do this is not solely for the purpose of letting out steam (which is important) so the crust doesn’t pop open.
+It also allows the crust to have some ability to move with the filling instead of puffing up into a dome.

-Nothing would be worse with your apple pie endeavor than going through all the trouble of making one, only to cut into it and discover a soggy crust!
-So let’s review how to prevent a soggy crust with your apple pie, shall we?!
+Nothing would be worse with your apple pie endeavor than going through all the trouble of making one, cutting into it, and discovering a soggy bottom!
+So let’s review how to prevent a soggy bottom crust.

 Bake on a Preheated Surface

-This is another one of Rose Levy Beranbaum’s tips.
-You want to position your oven rack on the very bottom position of your oven and place either a sheet pan or a baking stone inside to preheat with the oven.
-You want your oven and the baking surface to preheat for at least 45 minutes.
-This can be happening while you are preparing your pie ingredients.
+Position your oven rack in the bottom third of the oven.
+This is usually the bottom rung.
+Place either a sheet pan or a baking stone inside to preheat with the oven.
+If you have the time, it’s ideal for your oven and the baking surface to preheat for at least 45 minutes.
+This can happen while you prepare the pie.

-When you put the pie directly onto the hot surface, the bottom of the crust, which will take the longest to cook, will immediately start cooking.
+When ready, put the pie directly onto the hot surface.
+The bottom of the crust, which will take the longest to cook, will immediately start cooking.
 The bottom position of the oven will also keep the bottom of the crust in closer contact to the heat source.

 Prolonged Baking Time